ivanpopelyshev/bombermine-shuffle/README.md

 ==================

 ## [Demo](http://ivanpopelyshev.github.com/bombermine-shuffle/index.html)
-Ñlick on a character, move it with keyboard.
+Click on a character, move it with keyboard.

 ## First step
 Copy files to your web-server or start google chrome with "--allow-file-access-from-files" argument.